 Married to an ultra natural perfumer for 28 years, Dee has been privy to an energetic world of high fragrance, deep pleasure, sensual aromatics and body awareness which has given her a unique insight into how bodies respond when listened to.
 An advocate of energetic healing systems and understanding bodies’ unique fingerprints, her take on beauty is different to most.

-In the late 1990’s she co-established an essential oil mecca with her husband in Queensland’s desirable Noosa, and their Gorgeous Over Thirty Bunches of Real Roses In A Jar Double Blended Cream TM became one of only two Australian brands to grace the shelves of Hong Kong’s prestigious Joyce Beauty.
+In the late 1990’s she co-established an essential oil mecca with her husband in Queensland’s desirable coastal destination of Noosa, and their Gorgeous Over Thirty Bunches of Real Roses In A Jar Double Blended Cream TM became one of only two Australian brands to grace the shelves of Hong Kong’s prestigious Joyce Beauty.

 The author of the book, The Gorgeous Revolution, Dee’s provocative yet clear and compelling humour make her a sought after speaker, to both male and female audiences.
 She may tread where others might not, so prepare be provoked and enlightened.
 These challenging times call for both.